arangrhie/T2T-Ref/README.md

 # T2T-Ref
-Pipelines for using T2T genome as a reference
+Pipelines for using T2T genome(s) as a reference